Chemical Name: Hydroxyquinoline

 Therapy Type: Small Molecule

-Target Type: APP and Amyloid-Related (timeline), Metals
+Target Type: Amyloid-Related (timeline), Metals

 Condition(s): Alzheimer's Disease, Huntington's Disease

 U.S. FDA Status: Alzheimer's Disease (Phase 2), Huntington's Disease (Phase 2)

 PBT 2 is a metal protein-attenuating compound (MPAC) being developed for treatment of both Alzheimer's and Huntington's diseases.
 It is an 8-hydroxyquinoline derivative that disrupts the interaction between metals and the Aβ peptide in the brain.
 The rationale is that as an MPAC, PBT2 prevents Aβ accumulation while also restoring copper and zinc ion homoeostasis in cells.
 According to scientists at Prana, increasing bioactive metal levels in the aging brain accelerates formation of amyloid plaques as well as neurotoxic oxidative processes.
 PBT2 translocates copper and zinc ions into the cell, reducing their extracellular levels and thereby reducing metal-mediated Aβ aggregation.
 It does so by acting as a copper and zinc ionophore rather than a chelator.
 PBT2 was reported to improve indicators of synaptic health such as spine density and synaptic protein levels in APP transgenic mice (Bush and Tanzi, 2008; Crouch et al., 2011; Adlard et al., 2011.